coral-xyz/anchor-book/src/chapter_3/the_accounts_struct.md

 ## Safety checks

-Many of the [common security pitfalls](https://blog.neodyme.io/posts/solana_common_pitfalls) in Solana programs stem from the provision of arbitrary accounts to program functions.
-Checking the owner of an account, signer(s) of an instruction, or the account data type are examples.
-Anchor encourages checks through the use of the appropriate account types.

 Two of the Anchor account types, [AccountInfo](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/account_info/index.html) and [UncheckedAccount](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/unchecked_account/index.html) do not implement any checks on the account being passed.
 Anchor implements safety checks that encourage additional documentation describing why additional checks are not necesssary.

 Attempting to build a program containing the following excerpt with `anchor build`: